 How COI-Tracking Software Empowers Construction Teams

-Our app can help you track and manage insurance proactively, unlike Excel or Procore.
+Our app can help you track and manage insurance proactively, unlike Excel or Procore (however, we seamlessly connect to Procore for easy integration into your existing tech stack).
 But we’re more than an app — we’re a service.
-We do all the tracking and verifying, and you can sleep at night knowing that your company is protected by billy and remains compliant.
+We do all the tracking and verifying, and you can sleep at night knowing that your company is protected by Billy and remains compliant.

-If you’re worried about the answers to these questions (or just don’t have those answers), billy can help.
+If you’re worried about the answers to these questions (or just don’t have those answers), Billy’s construction risk insurance specialists can help.
 Ditch the spreadsheets and experience the faster, easier, more secure way to track insurance during your construction projects.
-Visit our website or request a demo today to learn more!
+Request a customized demo today to learn more!